Originally published: June 2011

 The key is setting priorities and sticking to them.
 Family first.
 Work second.
 Everything in moderation right behind.

-When she wrote, “The Feminine Mistake” in 2007, Leslie Bennetts, author and contributing editor of Vanity Fair magazine set off a firestorm of debate that continues to rage.
+When she wrote, “The Feminine Mistake” in 2007, Leslie Bennetts, author and contributing editor of Vanity Fair magazine set off a firestorm of great debate that continues to rage.
 Bennetts, a mother herself, contends that women who opt-out of the work force are doing themselves a huge disservice — placing all their financial eggs in one precarious basket — their significant other.
 What happens if that other half leaves, loses their job or dies?

 Critically important food for thought that new moms who may find themselves agonizing over this very question should consider.